fomorians/distracted-drivers-tf/README.md

 This starter project currently ranks in the top 15% of submissions and with a few minor changes can reach the top 10%.

-Follow the cloud setup instructions to get started with AWS spot instances without the hassle of setting up infrastructure.
+Follow the Fomoro cloud setup instructions to get started with AWS spot instances without the hassle of setting up infrastructure.
+Fomoro provisions GPU instances, tracks model and dataset versions, and allows you to focus on iteration.

 ## Training